shivamsnaik/portfolio-nextjs-docker/README.md

-# portfolio-nextjs-docker
+# Portfolio Website using NextJs

-Portfolio Website using NextJs
+This project is a personal portfolio webapp developed with NextJs framework and containerized using Docker.